Ninja’s Hot & Cold Brewed System Is the Only Coffee Maker You’ll Ever Need

 I swapped out an old, cheap coffee maker for the Hot & Cold Brewed System, and the difference was immediately noticeable.
 Whether hot or cold, the coffee made by the H&CBS was a better, smoother cup of joe.
 That’s due to what Ninja has dubbed Thermal Flavor Extraction automated brewing technology, which, according to a press release, “knows the precise temperatures, correct bloom times, and proper levels of saturation for every possible beverage combination to ensure a great taste every time.”

 Whatever tech they use, it works.
 The coffee I make in this machine is consistently tasty.
 The rich brew setting works exactly as advertised, too, providing a richer, bolder flavor than the classic brew.

 One of the best things about the H&CBS is the fact that it cuts down on waste significantly.
 Unlike other machines, it doesn't require any plastic pods or paper filters.
 Instead, it comes with two permanent filters, one for coffee and one for tea.

 And the cold brew function is a game changer if you prefer iced coffee to hot.
 Not only does it brew quickly, but it eliminates the messy cleanup that comes with making cold brew yourself.

-Typically priced at $230 for the thermal carafe version (or $200 for the glass carafe), the Hot & Cold Brewed System is significantly more expensive than a simpler drip coffee machine.
+Typically priced at $230 for the thermal carafe version (or $200 for the glass carafe, though both are regularly on sale), the Hot & Cold Brewed System is significantly more expensive than a simpler drip coffee machine.
 But if you’re a cold brew addict looking to treat yourself, it’s worth it.
 Consider springing for the slightly more expensive thermal carafe model, which will keep your java hot or cold for hours.
 (I’ve left ice in it overnight and found cubes the next morning.)